aylinmarie/clean-eats-app-project-2/README.md

 ![Landing Screenshot](https://github.com/aylinmarie/project-2/blob/master/public/images/Landing%20Page.png?raw=true)

 ## Overview
 Clean Eats brings all of your favorite restaurants together to quickly find the healthiest dishes that work for you.
-Whether you have meal preferences or dietary restrictions, we found a way to make that search easier for you.
+Whether you have meal preferences or dietary restrictions, we found a way to make that search easier for you. adsf

 ## Link
 [Site to Clean Eats](https://radiant-beyond-88759.herokuapp.com/) [Heroku]